 I believe building your own things make you enjoy them the most.
 And, using them with no need to wait until you finish building them, can make the process even more enjoyable.

 There is a chance that you have to buy only few materials to start playing games.
 The subsequent improvements will be upgrading those areas one by one, taking your time and spending money only when you can.
-That's exactly how I built mine in this video:
+That's exactly how I built mine.

 Affordability